Imperial units: India

 India began converting to the metric system from the imperial system between 1955 and 1962.
 The metric system in weights and measures was adopted by the Indian Parliament in December 1956 with the Standards of Weights and Measures Act, which took effect beginning 1 October 1958.
 By 1962, metric units became "mandatory and exclusive."

 Today all official measurements are made in the metric system.
 In common usage some older Indians may still refer to imperial units.
 Some measurements, such as the heights of mountains, are still recorded in feet.
 Tyre rim diameters are still measured in inches, as used worldwide.
 Industries like the construction and the real estate industry still use both the metric and the imperial system though it is more common for sizes of homes to be given in square feet and land in acres.

-In Standard Indian English, as in Australian, Singaporean, and British English, metric units such as the litre, metre, and tonne utilise the traditional spellings brought over from French, which differ from those used in the United States and the Philippines.
+In Standard Indian English, as in Australian, Canadian, New Zealand, Singaporean, and British English, metric units such as the litre, metre, and tonne utilise the traditional spellings brought over from French, which differ from those used in the United States and the Philippines.
 The imperial long ton is invariably spelt with one 'n'.